Esh Winning

 Esh Winning is a village, and location of a former colliery, in County Durham, England.
 It is situated in the Deerness Valley 5 mi to the west of Durham.

+History

 The village was founded by the Pease family in the 1850s to service a new mine on the Esh Estate.
 The name of the village comes from two elements, first the older nearby village of Esh, a Saxon term for Ash, and second Winning, which was a Victorian term used when coal was found.